yazandahood8/Linkedin-clone/README.md

 # LinkedIn Clone

 ## Overview
 The **LinkedIn Clone** is a professional networking platform designed to emulate key functionalities of LinkedIn, enabling users to build connections, interact through posts, and explore job opportunities.
 With a robust backend and a modern frontend, this project represents a scalable and secure solution for professional networking.
-This project is built by Yazan Dawud and Maria El-Heeb
+This project is built by Yazan Dawud

 ---